AQAPhysicsExam Board Revision

 View mark scheme hint

-Define alpha decay, describe the emission of alpha particles, and explain changes in atomic number and mass number.
+Discuss the emission of alpha particles and changes in the atomic number and mass number.

-What is meant by the term 'half-life'?
+What is meant by radioactive isotopes?
 [2 marks]

 2 marks